-Amongst many others, her most significant concerts are the following: in 2004 She made her debut at the Teatro Donizetti of Bergamo with the world première of her own composed opera “Il Re Mendicante”, for which she received high acclaim from both critics and audience. ( DVD by the Eurarte Edition).
+Amongst many others, her most significant concerts are the following: in 2004 she made her debut at the Teatro Donizetti of Bergamo with the world première of her own composed opera “Il Re Mendicante”, for which she received high acclaim from both critics and audience. ( DVD by the Eurarte Edition).
 In 2006 in occasion of the celebration of the 250th anniversary of W.A.
 Mozart birthday, she directed a concert at Stresa International Music Palace and at Viotti International Competition of Vercelli.
 For several years, she was invited as a guest conductor and composer by the German Friends of Music Society at Bad Soden near Frankfurt during the “Mendelssohn Tag”.
-In 2012 Rossini’s Stabat Mater; in 2015 The Concert for Expo 2015; in 2016 Mozart’s Requiem and her composition “Dona Pacem”, for Soloists Choir and Orchestra under the high Patronage of the President of the Italian Republic and the Pontificium Consiglio di Cultura in Rome; the Symphonic Concert at the Donizetti Theatre in Bergamo for the celebrations for Rachmaninov which was the only world performance in the history of music which saw the performance by two women, one as pianist and the other as conductor. ( CD and DVD).
-The homage to Giuseppe Verdi on the day of his 150th year of birth, awarded by the Lombardy Region.
+In 2012 Rossini’s Stabat Mater; in 2015 The Concert for Expo 2015; in 2016 Mozart’s Requiem and her composition “Dona Pacem”, for Soloists Choir and Orchestra under the high Patronage of the President of the Italian Republic and the Pontificium Consiglio di Cultura in Rome; the Symphonic Concert at the Donizetti Theatre in Bergamo for the celebrations for Rachmaninov which was the only world performance in the history of music which saw the performance by two women, one as pianist and the other as orchestra conductor. ( CD and DVD).
+The tribute to Giuseppe Verdi on the day of his 150th year of birth, awarded by the Lombardy Region.
 In 2018 the Galà with the Ballet of the Teatro alla Scala in Milan, in 2019 the Bruckner Mass n 2 in Padua.

-She is also the creator of numerous and popular music production: Ouverture Galà of Music and Dance at the Teatro Donizetti in Bergamo celebrated on every New Year’s eve.
+She is also the creator of numerous and popular music productions: Ouverture Galà of Music and Dance at the Teatro Donizetti in Bergamo celebrated on every New Year’s eve.
 It includes symphony, lyrical, and ballet music with the EnjoyDance Company and of the Ballet of the Teatro alla Scala in Milan; “Note di Natale”, Symphonic and lyrical Galà; Open Rehearsals for young people, Debut at Work for Young musicians and opera singers and many other productions to bring young people closer to musical theaters.
-She is also professor at the Faculty of Rhythm, Ear training and Theory at the Piacenza State Conservatory.
+She is also a professor at the Faculty of Rhythm, Ear training, and Theory at the Piacenza State Conservatory.

-Damiana has always loved the nature and essence of beautiful theaters.
+Damiana has always loved nature and essence of beautiful theaters.
 She has been a diligent student of the theater and all of the “behind the scene” responsibilities that go into creating an impressive and successful production.
 She has worked with directors, stage technicians, light engineers and stage managers to understand the full impact each of these areas has on the venue as a whole.
 Of course her greatest love and talent is collaborating with the musicians of the orchestra.

-The italian newspaper, La Stampa, wrote about her that: “She is one of the world’s few women to be an orchestral conductor.
-She unites competence and professionality, technique and passion, as well as discipline and feminity”
+She is one of the world’s few women to be an orchestral conductor.
+She unites competence and professionality, technique and passion, as well as discipline and femininity